polyfy/polylith/readme.md

   (core/hello name))
 ```
 Here we delegate the incoming call to the implementing `core` namespace,
-which is the recommended way we structure components in Polylith.
+which is the recommended way to structure the code in Polylith.
+Here we put all our implementing code in one single namespace, but as the codebase grows,
+more namespaces will be added to the component.

 ## Interface

 Interfaces are great in many ways:
 - _Single point of access_.
 Components can only be accessed through their interface, which makes them
    easier to find, use and reason about.
 - _Encapsulation_.
-All the implementing namespaces for a component can be changed without breaking the contract.
+All the implementing namespaces for a component can be changed without breaking the interface contract.
-- _Replacability_.
-A component can be replaced with another components that share the same interface.
+- _Composability_.
+Components are decopled building blocks and can be replaced with another components that share the same interface.

 When we created the `user` component, the `user` interface was also created.